Change of Base for Commutative Algebras: Introduction

 In this work we will consider the appropriate analogue of that in the theory of crossed modules in commutative algebras.
 Although this construction has already been worked by Porter \cite{[p1]} and Shammu \cite{[s]}, we will reconsider and develop that in the light of the works of Brown and Wensley \cite{[bw1],[bw2]}.
 The purpose of this paper is to give some new examples and results on crossed modules induced by a morphism of algebras $\phi :S\rightarrow R$ in the case when $\phi $ is the inclusion of an ideal.
-In the applications to commutative algebras, the induced crossed modules play an important role since the free crossed modules which are related to Kozsul complexes given by Porter \cite{[p2]} are the special case of induced crossed modules.
-We believe that the induced crossed modules of commutative algebras give useful informations on Koszul-like constructions.
+In the applications to commutative algebras, the induced crossed modules play an important role since the free crossed modules which are related to Koszul complexes given by Porter \cite{[p2]} are the special case of induced crossed modules.
+In \cite{[p2]}, any finitely generated free crossed module $ C\rightarrow R$ of commutative algebras was shown to have $C\cong R^{n}/d(\Lambda ^{2}R^{n})$, i.e. the $2$nd Koszul complex term module the $ 2 $-boundaries where $d:\Lambda ^{2}R^{n}\rightarrow R^{n}$ the Koszul differential.
+So, we think that the induced crossed modules of commutative algebras give useful information on Koszul-like constructions.

-Conventions: Throughout this paper $k$ is a fixed commutative ring, $R$ a $k$ -algebra with identity.
+Conventions: Throughout this paper $k$ is a fixed commutative ring, $R$ is a $k$ -algebra with identity.
 All $k$-algebras will be assumed commutative and associative but there will not be requiring algebras to have unit elements unless stated otherwise.